sachinsu/sachinsu.github.io/work_journal/life.md

 		- Carbohydrates
 	- Sugar is much worse than carbohydrates
 	- Give your body a chance to digest food
 	- Adding acid (Vinegar, Lemon juice, Fermented foods) to carbohydrates (e.g. Rice) results in less spike in blood glucose and insulin.
-It also increase satiaty.
+It also increase satiety.
 This is because it reduces glycemic index.
 	- Focus on foods and less on carbs etc.
 	- Eat whole and unprocessed foods (in their natural form)
 	- No Added sugars